mbrlabs/Mundus/README.md

 ## Dev Platforms
-Since this is Java (+ libGDX with some native libs) it should run on Windows, Mac & Linux (all platforms must support at least OpenGL ES 2).
+Since this is Java (+ libGDX with some native libs) it should run on Windows, Mac & Linux (all platforms must support at least OpenGL 3.2).
 I develop on a Linux machine, so the only tested OS is Linux so far.
 Android & iOS are obviously not supported as development platforms (but of course as target platform).